thenumbernine/Tensor/README.md

 which is `d choose r`.
 This means the Levi-Civita permutation tensor takes up exactly 1 float.
 Feel free to initialize this as the value 1 for Cartesian geometry or the value of $\sqrt{det(g\_{uv})}$ for calculations in an arbitrary manifold.

+Tensor/tensor operator result storage works the same as `_asym`:

 ### Accessors:
 An accessor is an object used for intermediate access to a tensor when it is not fully indexed.
 For example, if you construct an object `auto a = float3s3()` to be a rank-2 symmetric 3x3 matrix,